EverWinter23/skynet/LOG.md

     for obj in bucket.objects.filter(Prefix='hello'):
     print('{0}:{1}'.format(bucket.name, obj.key))

+## S10.
+Optimizing the Q [Implements both, O.1 and O.2]

+As described in the section O.1, before the solution described below, had been implemented, the Q recorded multiple actions corresponding to a single file.
+This resulted in wastage of CPU resources, and needlessly executed the same action again and again --corresponding to the same file and thus also wasted bandwidth and time.

+**persistqueue.UniqueQ** is an SQLite based Q --which provides us with features desc in section S7 and also ensures, that no two actions in the Q are exactly alike.

+One might woonder, how does this help in squashing actions?
+FileSystemEvents heavily comprise of modifications.
+During the life-time of a file, most of the events corresponding to that file are modifications in b/w creation and deletion.
+When, we think of it like that, we aslo come to realize, every modification in that file, corresponds to an action which is similar to all other modification instructions.
+Their key-value pairs --'action':'send' and 'src_path':'../../' are both same and thus, will never be enQ'd into the Q.

+    Consider the same scenario, which has been described in section O.2,

+    handler.py Q-> [delete][move][modify][modify][modify][modify][create]
+                   ^--This is the HEAD, i.e, the most recent action performed on this file.
+    Assuming, that the file has been not been moved anywhere b/w its creation and deletion, the watcher will only records atmost 3 actions corresponding to any file, in the Q at any given time.
+This reduces a lot of redundancy.
+    Can be further optimized, but I don;t think that it would be worth the effort for small files.
+However, if you're working with large files, than I think you would want to eliminate even the action 'send' already in the Q, should the file be deleted.

 # OPTIMIZATIONS

-## Optimizing the Q [NOT DONE YET]
+## O.1 Optimizing the Q [DONE --see S10]

 As things stand right now, the Q records multiple actions when a single large file is copied or moved into the dir being monitored/synced, which is redundant, because we only want one action corresponding to each event.

 **watchdog.observers.api.EventQueue** is a thread-safe event queue based on a special queue that skips adding the same event (FileSystemEvent) multiple times consecutively.
 Thus avoiding dispatching multiple event handling calls when multiple identical events are produced quicker than an observer can consume them.

 Will have to switch from persistQ to this EventQueue, but backing up onto the disk is a raodblock, rightnow.

-## Squashing actions [NOT DONE YET]
+## O.2 Squashing actions [DONE]

 We could really benefit from squashing the actions corresponding to a file into the most recent one, --here we only execute one action for that file, which might have